MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

 2. Export your scanner profile from the **Azure Information Protection - Profiles** blade, by using the **Export** option.

 3. Finally, in a PowerShell session, run [Import-AIPScannerConfiguration](/powershell/module/azureinformationprotection/Import-AIPScannerConfiguration) and specify the file that contains the exported settings.

-Note that in this configuration, the scanner cannot apply protection (or remove protection) by using your organization's cloud-based key.
-Instead, the scanner is limited to using labels that apply classification only, or for the scanner from the classic client, apply protection that uses [HYOK](configure-adrms-restrictions.md).

 #### Restriction: You cannot be granted Sysadmin or databases must be created and configured manually